 In this painting I was thinking about the freedom of 'no self' as opposed to the self awareness given to us by the serpent in the Garden of Eden.
 The owl has come to represent this freedom for me, because when witnessed in nature, I find all thoughts stop and I am brought fully into the present moment. ......more

 I think I enjoy my problems.
 They reinforce my sense of self, even if they cause me suffering.
 They make me feel special.
 Just a chance thought can trigger a long and pointless dialogue in my head, where I am centre stage.
-Only when I drop this notion of a 'self' do I find peace. ......more
+Only when I drop this notion of a 'self' do I find peace.
+My painting depicts multiple figures in blue, perhaps different versions of me or just different people.
+Either way, their identity is based in thought, while the green image of the single figure, depicting stillness and universal consciousness, unites us beyond thought. ......more

 Follow on Facebook Instagram Profile